Nitrux/nitrux-bug-tracker/.github/ISSUE_TEMPLATE/bug_report.md

 - `/var/log/overlayroot-audit.log`
 - `/var/log/kern.log`

+**Other logs**

+Depending on the software, some may provide their own logs, while others may print their activity to the terminal.

+Typically, using `$command > command.log` pipes the command's output to a text file.

+Some software does not support doing this, and the only option is to do the following:

+- Run the software from the terminal
+- Select the output using the mouse and paste it in the file manager on any directory

 ---

 _*Disclaimer*: Please report issues to the appropriate developer(s).
 Nitrux is a Linux distribution that comprises dozens of free and open-source software projects._